 What is Gluten Ataxia?

 Gluten ataxia is an autoimmune disease that is brought on by ingestion of gluten in people who are genetically predisposed.
-The most common symptoms of gluten ataxia, which is most closely associated with cerebellar ataxia, are:
+It is most closely associated with cerebellar ataxia and its most common symptoms are:

 - Inability to control the speed or the power of a physical movement